roelfie/GildedRose-Refactoring-Kata/README.md

 The main purpose of this README is to give you insight into what went through my mind when I was doing this coding kata.

+- Click on [my name (roelfie)](https://github.com/roelfie/GildedRose-Refactoring-Kata/commits?author=roelfie) to view all my commits on this refactoring kata.
+- I have created a [branch (refactor-goblin)](https://github.com/roelfie/GildedRose-Refactoring-Kata/tree/refactor-goblin) in which I have refactored the Goblin's code (based on steps 1-4 in which I refactored the GildedRose class and added the new 'conjured' feature).

 My approach to this kata was, in short:

 1. Fix existing test suite (if applicable)
 2. Improve test coverage (until I felt confident enough to start refactoring)
 3. Refactor
 4. Add new features (test-driven)
+5. Refactor Goblin's code (on a separate branch)

 ## Step 1: Understand requirements / actual workings